eustlb/ship-detect-tl/README.md

 ## Installation

+### Data

+All the images and CSVs required can be directly downloaded on [Kaggle website](https://www.kaggle.com/competitions/airbus-ship-detection/data).

+### Environment

 It is necessary to first make sure that Cuda is installed, so as tensorflow and the object detection API ([tensorflow model garden](https://github.com/tensorflow/models)).
 Nevertheless, it is simplier to create a Docker image with all the dependencies installed and ready to work.
-See tutorial in the tutorial folder.
+See tuto_container_tf_od.pdf in docs folder.

+Once inside the container, simply clone this git repository.

+It is highly recommended to access the container through VS Code and its remote explorer extension.

+Moreover, tools such as tmux to open terminals in the container and nvtop to monitor GPUs can also be really useful

+### Object detection

+In the object detection folder (object_detection), follow the steps as described in the notebook main.ipynb.
+Don't forget to configure the image directory.
+These steps are :
+- create the train and test tfrecords
+- pick a model on [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) and download it.
+- configure the hyperparameters of the model (namely the .config file of the model)
+- change the scales and aspect ratios of the anchor generator in the .config file of the models with the values given in the notebook.
+These values were computed by clustering thanks to the notebook /tools/explore_data/EDA_of_bbox.ipynb
+- configure CUDA_VISIBLE_DEVICES env variable (in the container) if you want to run multiple GPU training in container terminals
+- generate commands for training and validation
+- paste theses command in container terminals (where CUDA_VISIBLE_DEVICES env variable was first set).

 ## A few results